Article Table Of Contents

-So hopefully De Queen (the cheapest place to live in Arkansas) can show these guys how to live on a budget in the coming years.
+So hopefully Walnut Ridge (the cheapest place to live in Arkansas) can show these guys how to live on a budget in the coming years.
 Read on for how these places had costs rise faster than inflation.

 And if you already knew these places were expensive, check out some more reading about Arkansas and the most expensive cities in the country:

 The 10 Most Expensive Places To Live In Arkansas For 2020